-Soma Skills Program at River Nile School
+Soma Skills @ River Nile

 In 2024, we partnered with the Centre for Multicultural Youth’s youth settlement service to deliver an 8-week Soma Skills Program for students attending the River Nile School in North Melbourne, a specialist education service for refugee and asylum-seeking young women.